 • Utilise theoretical perspectives in your professional practice.

-You are required to demonstrate how you meet the chartered membership criteria:
+You are required to demonstrate how you meet the chartered membership criteria, which are:

 • Maximise the positive impact of your work with individuals and communities.